 Tony served as Chairman of the California State Cablecasting and Programming Committee from 1969 until 1972 and was named a Cable Television Pioneer by the California Cable Television Association in 1971.
 In 1972, he was transferred to Texas and appointed Vice President & General Manager of the Daniels operations in Killeen, Harker Heights, and Copperas Cove.
 In 1975, he moved to Lincoln, Nebraska to assume the duties of Vice President & District Manager covering Lincoln and thirteen southeast Nebraska communities.
 Tony chaired the National Cable Television Association’s Cable Services Committee in 1978.
 In 1979, he established the prestigious CableACE Awards.

 In 1979, Tony became President of Daniels Cablevision, Inc. in Carlsbad, California.
 He oversaw development and construction of the Daniels Communications Center, and established the headquarters of Daniels’ cable operations in San Diego’s North County.

-In 1982, he began development of Prime Ticket Sports Network, bringing together Bill Daniels and Dr. Jerry Buss (owner of the Los Angeles Lakers and the Great Western Forum).
+In 1982, he began development of Prime Ticket Sports Network, bringing together Bill Daniels and Dr. Jerry Buss (former co-owner of the Los Angeles Lakers and the Great Western Forum).
 Prime Ticket launched in 1985, offering regional sporting events and content to southern California and the western states region.
 In addition, Tony started Prime Network, a national network of regional sports events and content from around the country.
-He was president and CEO of Prime Ticket from 1985 until 1989, and was appointed assistant to the chairman in 1989.
+He was President & CEO of Prime Ticket from 1985 until 1989, and was appointed Assistant to the Chairman in 1989.

-Tony's active career has kept him involved in community affairs.
-He has been president of two chambers of commerce and the local Better Business Bureau, and past chairman of The Madonna Rehabilitation Hospital Foundation in Lincoln, as well as his local United Way Drive.
+Tony’s active career has kept him involved in community affairs.
+He has been president of two chambers of commerce and a local Better Business Bureau, and past chairman of The Madonna Rehabilitation Hospital Foundation in Lincoln, as well as his local United Way Drive.
 Tony and his wife, Sonnie, are active supporters of the Women’s Resource Center in North San Diego County and Miriam House in the Coachella Valley.